datarobot-community/custom-models/README.md

 ## Contents

-### MLOps Agents Overview
+### MLOps Tracking Agents Overview
-- *MLOps Agent Notebook*: An example of how you can use DataRobot's MLOps Agents functionality to monitor external deployments.
-[Python](https://github.com/datarobot-community/mlops-examples/tree/master/MLOps%20Agent)
+- *MLOps Tracking Agent Notebook*: An example of how you can use DataRobot's MLOps Agents functionality to monitor external deployments.
+[Python](https://github.com/datarobot-community/custom-models/tree/master/tracking_agents/python)

 ### MLOps DRUM Overview
 - *MLOps DRUM Notebook*: An example of you can use the DataRobot Model Runner (DRUM) library to test your custom models before deploying them using DataRobot.
 [Python](https://github.com/datarobot-community/mlops-examples/tree/master/MLOps%20DRUM)

-### Custom Model Examples
+### Custom Inference Model Examples
-- *Readmissions*: 3 examples of custom models  using the readmissions dataset.
-[Python](https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Readmissions)

-- *Insurance Pricing*: An example of using DRUM on an insurance pricing dataset.
-[Python](https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Insurance%20Pricing)

-- *Boston Housing*: An example of using DRUM on the Boston Housing dataset.
-Also includes monitoring with MLOps Agents.
-[Python](https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Boston%20Housing)

-- *Cats and Dogs*: An example of using DRUM on cute cat and dog images!
-[Python](https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Cats%20and%20Dogs))
+- *Custom Inference Models*: Examples in multiple languages on how to create custom inference models.
+Some of the scripts have been updated to also include the code needed to run this as a custom training model: (https://github.com/datarobot-community/mlops-examples/tree/master/Custom%20Model%20Examples/Readmissions)

 ## Setup/Installation